jdqjodi/ETL_team_5/README.md

-# Are we going to Hawaii?
+# We're in Hawaii!
+Where shall we stay?
+Where do we get food?

 This  project is part II of the University of Toronto Data Analytics Boot Camp group projects series.